What led you to setting up your business?

 It’s created a lot of discipline in me which I have been able to pass on to the staff.

-What is your favourite aspect of being an entrepreneur/ running a business?
+What is your favourite aspect of being an entrepreneur and running a business?

 I see a lot of potential in people.
 I like to work with those who have no access to opportunities and give them a way to make something of themselves.
 When I see that I have helped people make an honest living, people who otherwise wouldn’t have had anything – it makes me happy.